 MBIRA currently supports 16 Zimbabwean mbira makers and several hosho (pair of gourd rattles) makers through selling their instruments.
 We also sell fiberglass dezes (mbira resonators) and magavhu (traditional leg rattles for dancers) made in Zimbabwe.

 More in the Store

 The MBIRA Store also offers video mbira lesson sets (DVD or Download), books about Shona culture and language, MBIRA t-shirts and sweatshirts, and mbira accessories including thumbpicks, mbira protection bags (bubble zip bags), retso (fabric offering to mbira spirit), and copper and brass bangles.

 We’re a non-profit, but we still have to cover our expenses.

-Commercial CDs/albums usually pay the musician a maximum of $1 for each copy sold, but our musicians get $12 for each copy sold. $1 is taken by payment processing, and the other $7 goes toward our replacement costs for equipment used to record and process albums, and equipment to duplicate CDs in small batches.
+Commercial music albums only pay the musician a maximum of $1 for each copy sold, but our musicians get $12 for each copy sold. $1 is taken by payment processing, and the other $7 goes toward our expenses including replacement costs for equipment used to record and process albums.
 We sign a simple contract with each musician or group that promises them $12 for each album sold.
-This is why our albums are not in the iTunes store or on streaming services, which pay tiny fractions of cents.
+This is why our this music is not in the iTunes store or on streaming services, which pay tiny fractions of cents.

-Our mark-up on mbiras is $50, which covers tuning and sanding them after their 10,000 mile journey through international mail (in the poor packing materials available in Zimbabwe), updating them on the website so dimensions are correct for the current instruments in stock, and doing bookkeeping on them (including sending money to mbira makers through Western Union each month for mbiras sold).
+Our mark-up on mbiras is $50, which covers tuning and sanding them after their 10,000 mile journey through international mail in the poor packing materials available to the makers, updating them on the website so dimensions are correct for the current instruments in stock, and doing bookkeeping on them (including sending money to mbira makers through Western Union each month for mbiras sold).